On the arithmetic of polynomial semidomains: Atomicity

-In this section, we investigate under which conditions the property of being atomic and that of satisfying ACCP ascend from a semidomain to its semidomain of (Laurent) polynomials.
-For an integral domain $R$, it is well known that the property of being ACCP ascends to both $R[x]$ and $R[x^{\pm 1}]$.
-However, this is not the case for the property of being atomic.
-Indeed, Roitman constructed in~\cite{mR93} examples of atomic domains whose polynomial rings are not atomic (in the same vein, examples of atomic monoids with non-atomic monoid algebras were constructed in~\cite{CG19}).
-The following result generalizes~\cite[Proposition~1.1]{mR93} to the context of semidomains.
+Back in 1990, Anderson, Anderson, and Zafrullah posed the question of whether the property of being atomic ascends from any integral domain to its polynomial ring \cite[Question~1]{AAZ90}.
+Three years later, Roitman provided a negative answer for that question, constructing in~\cite{mR93} examples of atomic domains whose polynomial rings are not atomic (in a parallel direction, examples of atomic monoids with non-atomic monoid domains were constructed by Coykendall and Gotti in~\cite{CG19}).
+Roitman also found a sufficient condition for the ascent of atomicity; this is \cite[Proposition~1.1]{mR93}.
+We proceed to generalize this last result to the context of semidomains.